U.S. trade deficit is getting bigger

-President Trump wants America's trade deficit to get smaller, but it's going in the opposite direction
+President Trump wants America's trade deficit to get smaller, but it's going in the opposite direction.

 The deficit through May increased to $233 billion for the year, according to U.S. trade data released on Thursday.
 That's 13% bigger than the $206 billion deficit over the same time a year ago.